Davong-Tha/SketchRNN/README.md

 # Features

+## Architecture
+The model is based on a VAE with a encoder-decoder module.
+The encoder is a bidirectional RNN while the decoder is an autoregressive unidirectional RNN train on teacher forcing.
+The encoder output a latent space that represent the overall structure of the input sketch while the decoder output parameters to a multivariant GMM.
+Sampling from the GMM give us the pen movement (dx and dy) and one hot pen state(pen up, pen down and drawing end).

+Random cut off of the sketch is used to to train the encoder, which output a latent space z which is then used to condition every timestep of the decoder trained on teacher forcing.

+During reconstruction, the mean value of dx and dy is calculated from the GMM while during generation stochastic sampling from the GMM is used to generate new stroke.

 ## loss functions
 There are three type of loss functions being used to train the model:
 - Reconstruction loss